OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Dynamic Analysis

-For dynamic analysis by using an interception proxy as Burp you can patch the Network Security Configuration file, as described in the "Setting up a Testing Environment for Android Apps" chapter, section "Bypassing the Network Security Configuration".
+When performing dynamic analysis using an interception proxy such as Burp, you may want to patch the Network Security Configuration file, as described in the "Setting up a Testing Environment for Android Apps" chapter, section "Bypassing the Network Security Configuration".

-There might still be scenarios where this is not needed and you can still do MiTM attacks without patching:
+There might still be scenarios where this is not needed and you can still do MITM attacks without patching:

-- If the app is running on a Android device with Android version 7.0 onwards, but the app targets API levels below 24, it will not use the network security configuration, therefore the app will still trusting user supplied CA's.
+- When the app is running on an Android device with Android 7.0 (API level 24) onwards, but the app targets API levels below 24, it will not use the Network Security Configuration file.
+Instead, the app will still trust any user supplied CAs.
-- If the app is running on a Android device with Android version 7.0 onwards and there is no custom Network Security Configuration implemented in the app.
+- When the app is running on an Android device with Android 7.0 (API level 24) onwards and there is no custom Network Security Configuration implemented in the app.

 ### Testing the Security Provider (MSTG-NETWORK-6)